apache/iceberg/examples/README.md

 └── metadata
     └── version-hint.text
 ```
+**WARNING**
+It should be noted that it is not possible to just drag-and-drop data files into an Iceberg table like the one shown above and expect to see your data in the table.
+Each file is tracked individually and is managed by Iceberg, and so must be written into the table using the Iceberg API.

 ### Reading data from tables
 Reading Iceberg tables is fairly simple using the Spark `DataFrameReader`.